sarajimenez/fatecompass/README.md

 [(Back to top)](#table-of-contents)

-The FateCompass methodology was tested with two datasets describing a pancreatic islet cell subtype specification process.
-Scripts to reproduce results are available in the [reproducibility](reproducibility/scripts/) folder and are implemented in Matlab.
-There are two scenarios: (i) RNA velocity driven trajectories, and (ii) differentiation potential driven trajectories.
+The FateCompass methodology was tested with two datasets of pancreatic endocrine cell differentiation.
+Scripts to reproduce the results are available in the [reproducibility](reproducibility/scripts/) folder and are implemented in Matlab.
+There are two scenarios: **(i)** RNA velocity driven trajectories and **(ii)** Differentiation potential driven trajectories.

 In general, the scripts should be run in the following order: